 Entercom Communications Corp.
 (NYSE: ETM) is a leading American media and entertainment company reaching and engaging over 170 million people each month through its premier collection of highly rated, award winning radio stations, digital platforms and live events.
 As one of the country’s two largest radio broadcasters, Entercom offers integrated marketing solutions and delivers the power of local connection on a national scale with coverage of close to 90% of persons 12+ in the top 50 markets.
 Entercom is the #1 creator of live, original, local audio content and the nation’s unrivaled leader in news and sports radio.
 Learn more about Philadelphia-based Entercom at www.entercom.com, Facebook and Twitter (@Entercom).

 About St. Jude Children’s Research Hospital®

 St. Jude Children’s Research Hospital is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
 Its purpose is clear: Finding cures.
 Saving children.® It is the only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children.
 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to more than 80 percent since the hospital opened more than 50 years ago.
 St. Jude won’t stop until no child dies from cancer.
 St. Jude freely shares the discoveries it makes, and every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands more children.
 Families never receive a bill from St. Jude for treatment, travel, housing or food – because all a family should worry about is helping their child live.
-Join the St. Jude mission by visiting st.jude.org, liking St. Jude on Facebook, following St. Jude on Twitter and Instagram and subscribing to its YouTube channel.
+Join the St. Jude mission by visiting st.jude.org, liking St. Jude on Facebook, following St. Jude on Twitter and Instagram and subscribing to its YouTube channels.